-According to most guidelines,medical protocol used for carotid stenting includes Oral Aspirin and Clopidogrel administered at least four days before the procedure, with intra-procedural Intra-venous Heparin.
-Some publications are showing safty of adding Glycoprotein 2b/3a inhibitors to the protocolduring carotid stenting.
-In this retrospective study, we aimed to evaluate the safety of a new medication protocol that includes an addition of Intravenous ASPIRIN and Intra-arterial Integrilin during the procedure.
+Introduction: According to most medical guidelines, the standard protocol for carotid stenting includes the administration of oral aspirin and clopidogrel at least four days before the procedure, with intraprocedural intravenous (IV) heparin.
+Some publications have also reported the safety of adding glycoprotein 2b/3a inhibitors to the protocol.
+In this retrospective study, we evaluated the safety of a new medication protocol that includes IV aspirin and intra-arterial Integrilin during carotid stenting.

-Methods: All patients who underwent carotid stenting in Soroka University Medical Center (emergent cases were excluded) from January 2015 to May 2020 were included.
-We divided the patients into two groups: 1. patients treated under the standard protocol 2. patients treated according to the new protocol in which in addition to the standard protocol regimen, patients received just immediately before stenting Intravenous asprin 150 mg, and immediately post stenting 2-3 mg of intra-arterial slow injection of Integrilin (Glycoprotein 2b/3a antagonist).
+Methods: All patients who underwent carotid stenting at Soroka University Medical Center from January 2015 to May 2020 were included (emergent cases were excluded).
+We divided patients into two groups: 1. patients treated under the standard protocol; and 2. patients treated under the new protocol, in which patients received both the standard protocol regimen, as well as 150 mg IV aspirin immediately before stenting, and a slow intra-arterial injection of 2–3 mg Integrilin (glycoprotein 2b/3a antagonist) immediately after stenting.

-Results: Forty-four of the patients treated according to the standard protocol (group 1), and forty-one patients treated according to the new protocol (group 2).
-In group 1, six patients had any kind of complications, in group 2, no complications from any kind noted (p = 0.027).
+Results: Forty-four patients were treated according to the standard protocol (group 1), and 41 patients were treated according to the new protocol (group 2).
+In group 1, six patients had complications, while in group 2, no complications of any kind were noted (p = 0.027).

-Conclusions: In this study, we would like to share The safety and possibly the efficacy of this specific protocol that includes an addition of intravenous Aspirin and a small dose of Integrilin Intra-arterial immediately post stenting.
-Further studies are needed to prove the safety and efficacy of a specific drug regimen that will decrease further the complication rate of carotid stenting.
+Conclusions: The safety and possible efficacy of this novel protocol was preliminarily demonstrated in the present study.
+Further studies are needed to prove the safety and efficacy of a specific drug regimen that will further reduce the complication rates of carotid stenting.

-INTRODUCTION:ron
+INTRODUCTION

-During the last decade, carotid stenting has become widely used for secondary stroke prevention in selected patients(1)(5).
-Early ischemic complications during carotid stenting occur in 3-13% of the patients (1).
-The mechanisms involved are not fully understood yet it is presumed that both distal embolization caused by ruptured plaque and platelet activation secondary to intimal injury, or a foreign body placed in the vessel are contributing to the development of the ischemic events(1).

-Embolic protection devices are used to prevent stroke by the first mechanism, and antiplatelet medications are given to help dealing with the second one(1–5).
+During the last decade, carotid stenting has been widely applied for the prevention of secondary stroke in selected patients.[1, 5] Early ischemic complications during carotid stenting occur in 3%–13% of all patients.[1]
+The mechanisms involved are not fully understood, yet it is presumed that both distal embolization caused by ruptured plaque and platelet activation secondary to intimal injury (or a foreign body within the vessel) contribute to the development of ischemic events.[1]
+Embolic protection devices are used to prevent strokes caused by the first mechanism, and antiplatelet medications are administered to address the second mechanism.[1-5]

-Current medical menegment according to most guidlinesfor carotid stenting includes Oral Aspirin and Clopidogrel administered at least four days before the procedure, with intraprocedural intra-venous (IV) heparin with a goal of 250-300 seconds ACT( activated clotting time)(6).
-Clopidogrel resistance is found in up to 52% of the population(11, 19).
-Ischemic events related to carotid stenting are significantly more common in patients with Clopidogrel resistance(19).There are Some point of care tests to asses platelets inhibition under Clopidogrel effects but theyre positive predictive value is still low.(20)
+Current medical management, according to most guidelines for carotid stenting, includes the administration of oral aspirin and clopidogrel at least four days before the procedure, with intraprocedural intravenous (IV) heparin, with the goal of achieving an activated clotting time (ACT) of 250–300 s.[6]
+Clopidogrel resistance occurs in up to 52% of the population.[11, 19] Ischemic events related to carotid stenting are significantly more common in patients with clopidogrel resistance.[19]
+Some point of care tests are available, which can assess platelet inhibition under the effects of clopidogrel, but their positive predictive value is low.[20]